Ancestral origins of environmental (in)attention: Empirical results

 where $i$ indexes the individual, $e$ indexes the historical ethnic group an individual belongs to, $c$ indexes the country of the individual and $t$ indexes year.
-Specifically: \begin{itemize} \item $y_{iect}$ is our main dependent variable of interest, i.e. an individual's level of attention to environment captured by their normalized response to the question: \textit{"How important is it to you to take care of the environment?"}; \item Avg.
-Variability is average climate variability across all ancestral generations, as in \hyref{sec:data}{Section}; \item $\mathbf{X_{it}}$ corresponds to the vector of individual level demographic characteristics which include Age, Gender, Income, Educational level and dummies for Occupation categories; \item $\mathbf{X_e}$ corresponds to the vector of historical ethnic group controls which include primary mode of subsistence\footnote{Fishing, Hunting, Gathering, Animal Husbandry and Pastoralism and Agriculture}, economic development indicators (complexity of settlement\footnote{Values go from 1 to 8.
-1: fully-nomadic, 2: semi-nomadic, 3: semisedentary, 4: compact but impermenant settlements, 5: neighborhoods of dispersed family homesteads, 6: separated hamlets forming a single community, 7: compact and relatively permanent, 8: complex settlements}, size of local community\footnote{Ranging from 1 to 8 where 1: fewer than 50, 2: 50-99, 3: 100-199, 4: 200-399, 5: 400-1,000, 6: 1,000-4,999, 7: 5,000-50,000 and 8: $> 50,000$} and intensity of agriculture\footnote{Ranging from 1 to 6 where 1 corresponds to no agriculture, 2 to casual agriculture, ... , 6 to intensive irrigated agriculture}) and level of local and global jurisdictional development\footnote{Ranging from 1 to 5, denoting the number of levels within a jurisdiction.}.
-It also includes ethnicity level geographical variables such as distance to closest coast and equator and K\"{o}ppen climate classification of the spatial grid the ethnic group was historically located in; \item $\alpha_{ct}$ corresponds to country-year fixed effects which captures any contemporaneous variables such as level of economic development of the country (of residence), general population's level of schooling, awareness and perception of climate issues\footnote{This can capture all sorts of general equilibrium factors and spillovers within the current generation that can emanate from the country of residence} and contemporary climate shocks faced by the country's population. \end{itemize} We cluster the standard errors at the ethnic group level.
+Specifically: \begin{itemize} \item $y_{iect}$ refers to the dependent variable of interest, i.e. an individual's perception of the value of attention, captured by the multiple proxies created from WVS, IVS, and ESS (see \hyref{subsec:construction-of-variables}{Section}); \item Avg.
+Anomalies is the index of anomaly intensity in ancestral generations constructed in \hyref{subsec:construction-of-variables}{Section}; \item $\mathbf{X_{it}}$ is the vector of individual level demographic characteristics which include Age, Gender, Income, Educational level and dummies for Occupation categories; \item $\mathbf{X_e}$ corresponds to the vector of historical ethnic group controls (see \hyref{subsec:ancestors-details}{Online Appendix} for details about coding) which include primary mode of subsistence, economic development indicators (complexity of settlement, size of local community and intensity of agriculture and level of local and global jurisdictional development), as well as ethnicity level geographical variables such as distance to closest coast and equator and K\"{o}ppen climate classification of the spatial grid the ethnic group was historically located in; \item $\alpha_{ct}$ corresponds to country-year fixed effects which captures any contemporaneous variables such as level of economic development of the country (of residence), general population's level of schooling, awareness and perception of climate issues\footnote{This can capture all sorts of general equilibrium factors and spillovers within the current generation that can emanate from the country of residence} and contemporary climate shocks faced by the country's population. \end{itemize} We cluster the standard errors at the ethnic group level.
 Our coefficients of interest are $\beta_1$ and $\beta_2$.
-Our conceptual framework suggests that the level of attention should initially decrease and then increase with the variability of the climate face by ancestral generations.
-As a result, the expected signs on $\beta_1$ and $\beta_2$ should be negative and positive respectively.
-This captures that the level of individual attention is (i) decreasing over the lower range of values of ancestral climatic variability because the diminution of benefits from exploitation dominates and (ii) increasing over higher values because the increase of the loss-protection motive for attention starts to dominate.
+Our theory suggests that the level of attention should initially decrease and then increase with the intensity of anomalies faced by ancestral generations.
+As a result, the expected signs on $\beta_1$ and $\beta_2$ should be negative and positive respectively, capturing that the perceived value is (i) decreasing over the lower range of values of ancestral climatic variability because the diminution of benefits from exploitation dominates evolutionary dynamics and (ii) increasing over higher values because the increase of the loss-protection motive for attention starts to dominate.